 Even George Washington gushed about hemp and encouraged its cultivation.
-He saw it as a crop that could be grown virtually anywhere, which could help the average citizens of his young nation.
+He saw it as a crop that could be grown virtually anywhere, helping the average citizens of his young nation.
 He is famously credited with saying the following in a 1794 letter to his farm manager William Pearce:

 Make the most you can of the Indian Hemp seed and sow it everywhere.

 George Washington wasn’t the only famous Virginian taken with hemp.
-Thomas Jefferson also grew hemp on his lands (1).
+Thomas Jefferson also grew it on his lands.
+(1)

 What is the truth about hemp and specifically the in vogue hemp seed oil?
-Is it a worthy fat to be mixing into smoothies, drizzling on salads and mixing with other foods as some within the healthfood community are widely practicing?
-Or is this an example of a popular fat like rice bran oil (used by Chipotle) or pumpkin seed oil, which has gotten widespread TV coverage without any true substantiation of the benefits to health?
+Is it a worthy fat to be mixing into smoothies, drizzling on salads and mixing with other foods?
+Many within the health food community are widely using it for these purposes currently.

 History of Hemp Seed Oil

-Hemp is thought to originate around ten thousand or so years ago in Asia, especially in and around the modern day region of Taiwan.
+Hemp is thought to have originated around ten thousand years ago in Asia.
+In particular, the area in and around the modern-day region of Taiwan cultivated it.
 People’s love for the plant makes a great deal of sense.
-While many plants take from the soil, hemp gives, gives some more, and then gives again!
+While many crops take from the soil, hemp gives, gives some more, and then gives again!

 The hemp plant can transform marginal land and soil, and over many years of cultivation, turn it into excellent growing spaces.
 At the same time, the plant itself produces material suitable for paper, clothing, and building materials.
 These uses were documented by the ancient Chinese around 6,000 B.C.
-(2).
-Hemp was versatile and used in the production of a wide variety of products from bows and arrows to ancient medicines (3).
+(2)

 As George Washington’s quotation above shows, hemp was a widely grown crop in the early colonies and the newly formed United States of America.
 Jefferson said that hemp was “of the first necessity to the health and protection of the country.”
 This is quite a statement for such a lowly plant to have bestowed upon it!